 But politically, they wanted her hurt.

-They acted like they cared about the issue of women.
+They acted like they cared about the issue of women in the case of Justice Kavanaugh.

 And then more women come forward.

-See, it's this is more women.
+See, this is more women.

-And then they they held back the information for maximum dramatic impact so that it would hopefully sway the public that this guy was a monster.
+And then they held back the information for maximum dramatic impact so that it would hopefully sway the public that this guy was a monster.

-And then Michael Avenatti jumps in with uh Julie Swetnick and you know, almost every other weekend the punch was spiked, and and the boys would make these teenage girls unconscious and line up in the hall and take their turns, you know, gang raping these young girls, raping these, and it happened a lot, but nobody ever told the police, their mom, their dad, a teacher, counselor, or nobody.
+And the boys would make these teenage girls unconscious and line up in the hall and take their turns, you know, gang raping these young girls, raping these.

-And it was and then the story changed.
+And then the story changed.

-Well, I never saw him spike the punch, but I saw that he was near the punch bowl, and he had a red solo cup in his hand that he might have offered to a girl.
+Well, I never saw him spike the punch, but I saw that he was near the punch pole and he had a red solo cup in his hand that he might have offered to a girl.

-Nobody corroborates anything.
+And nobody corroborates anything.

-You know, and I said where is the due process?
+You know, and I said, where is the due process?

 How do you guilt by accusation?

-That's not gonna work in this society.
+That's not going to work in this society.

 And so many Democrats are acting that they cared about the women.